Non-destructive testing (NDT) at Technomix.

 In which industries is ultrasonic testing typically used?

-Ultrasonic testing is applied wherever the structural integrity of components must be assessed volumetrically, including:
+Ultrasonic testing is used wherever the structural integrity of components must be assessed volumetrically, including in:

 • Mechanical and plant engineering